gentritabazi/vuejs-soft-ui-starter/README.md

 ### Introduction

-This project is a starter that helps you start your next project,, as it provides a lot of the common tools you may reach for, all ready to go.
+This project is a starter that helps you start your next project on VueJS, as it provides a lot of the common tools you may reach for, all ready to go.

 ![preview.png](preview.jpeg)